 2 The CP services are based on an underlying standard different to that of the CPs for ersonal certificates.
-Because services certificates are not personal and are not qualified certificates in accordance to the "Wet Elektronische Handtekeningen" (Electronic Signature Act), the requirements for services certificates differ on certain points from the requirements for other types of certificates 3 Chapters 2 to 9 inclusive only include those paragraphs from REC 3647 to which a PK Inrequirement label "PKIo-Sv" is incorporated in the table, the requirement only applies to services certificates that are issued within the Government/Companies and Organization domains.
-If the label "PKIo-OO" is incorporated in the table, the requirement only applies to personal and services certificates that are issued within the Government/Companies and Organization domains.
+Because services certificates are not personal and are not qualified certificates in accordance to the "Wet Elektronische Handtekeningen" (Electronic Signature Act), the requirements for services certificates differ on certain points from the requirements for other types of certificates numbering is used for the PKIo requirements.
+In combination with the RFC 3647 paragraph number, this forms a unique label for the PKIo requirement.
+ETSI Reference to the requirement(s) from ETSI TS 102 042 from which the PKIo requirement is derived or which provides further detail.
+PKIo The PKIo requirement that applies within this domain of the PKI for the government.
 Comment To provide a better understanding of the context in which the requirement has to be placed a comment has been added to a number of PKIo requirements.